Master of Business Administration: Bangladesh

 There are now more than 50 business schools in Bangladesh offering the MBA, predominantly targeting graduates without any work experience.
 Most MBAs are two years full-time.
 Sensibly there is little use of GMAT.
 The Business Schools conduct their own admission tests instead although the rationale for this instead of providing introductory courses and certifications is unclear.
 Classes are taught in English.

 China

 In 1990, the Academic Degrees Office of the State Council formally approved the establishment of MBA degrees and piloted MBA education.
 In 1991, the Academic Degrees Office of the State Council approved 9 domestic colleges and universities to carry out MBA education pilot work.
 Since then, mainland China has successively approved more institutions for MBA education training unit.
 At present, a total of 229 colleges and universities have opened MBA programs in the system, with a total of more than 500 programs.

 India

-In India, MBA degree is a 2-year postgraduate qualification designed to equip students with advanced business skills and knowledge.
-It typically covers a wide range of subjects including finance, marketing, human resources, operations, and strategy.
-One can get MBA degree online as well as offline.
+In India, an MBA degree is a 2-year postgraduate qualification.
+MBAs can be studied online and in-person.

-There are many business schools and colleges in India offering two-year MBA or PGDM programs accredited by AICTE or UGC.
+There are many business schools and colleges in India offering two-year MBA programs accredited by AICTE or UGC.
+These include the Indian Institutes of Management (IIMs), of which there were 20 in total as of 2018.

-The Indian Institutes of Management is among the world's most selective schools according to Bloomberg magazine.
-They offer MBA degrees.
-There are 21 IIMs in total.